Kotlin/KEEP/proposals/context-sensitive-resolution.md

 }
 ```

-We do **not** look in the static and companion object scopes of **supertypes** of the expected type.
+We do **not** look in the static and companion object scopes of **supertypes** of the contextual type.
 This is in accordance to the rules of [resolution with an explicit type receiver](https://kotlinlang.org/spec/overload-resolution.html#call-with-an-explicit-type-receiver).
-Technically, we perform some pre-processing of the expected type to simplify it, but the general rule is that only _one_ classifier is searched.
+Technically, we perform some pre-processing of the contextual type to simplify it, but the general rule is that only _one_ classifier is searched.

 ### No-argument callables